LEAH Summer Internships Application

 • You are required to upload your resume.

 • You will apply to one of the two internships.
-You can choose to be considered for the other internship if you don’t get into your primary choice.

 • You can save your application progress and continue where you left off.

 • There will be group interviews held in-person in mid-April.
-Decisions will be sent out by April 19th.
+Decisions will be sent out by April 25th.